 Following your intuition can be a great way to tune in to your true desires.
 But even when you think your decisions are based on logic and common sense, they are often steered by emotion.

-Different emotions affect decisions in different ways.
-If you’re feeling sad, you might be more willing to settle for things that aren’t in your favour, such as not putting yourself forward for promotion, or remaining in an unhealthy relationship.
-But sadness can also make you more generous – research shows that unhappy people are more likely to be in favour of increasing benefits to welfare recipients than angry people, who are lacking in empathy.
+- Different emotions affect decisions in different ways.
+If you’re feeling sad, you might be more willing to settle for things that aren’t in your favor, such as not putting yourself forward for promotion, or remaining in an unhealthy relationship.
+But sadness can also make you more generous — research shows that unhappy people are more likely to be in favor of increasing benefits to welfare recipients than angry people, who are lacking in empathy.

-What this means is that your gut feeling plays a huge part in our decision-making process, but at times may be steering you wrong — it might lead to poor judgement, unconscious bias and recklessness or risk-aversion.
-But are there ever occasions when we should pay attention to our gut instinct?
+What this means is that your gut feeling plays a huge part in the decision-making process, but at times may be steering you wrong — it might lead to poor judgement, unconscious bias and recklessness or risk-aversion.
+So are there ever occasions when we should pay attention to our gut instinct?

 Should we always ignore our intuition?